paceaux/flangular/README.md

 License: copyright 2013 Frank M. Taylor and Alex Klock.
 All rights reserved

-## About the Application
-An HR application which can add employees, create an org chart, add skills for those employees, and even produce a "skill tree".

-## Technical Description:
+## Technical Overview
- An app running on node.js, powered by mongoDB, delivered with angular.js, built by Grunt.js, designed with Stylus and laid-out with Flexbox.
+ An An HR application running on node.js, powered by mongoDB, delivered with angular.js, built by Grunt.js, designed with Stylus and laid-out with Flexbox.

 ### Node
 + The server runs on port 8895 of your localhost
-	+ The entire application is one giant API.
++ The entire application is one giant REST API.
 + the files for node are in root/app

 ### Mongo
  it creates two collections: skills and employees

 ### angular
 four controllers (only using three of em)
  + controller for website functionality. just handles the navigation elements, logo.
  + controller for employees. add, edit, remove, and get employee information
  + controller for name. not currently in use

 ### Grunt
  + Grunt builds the Stylus into two stylesheets: one that uses flexbox and one that uses the regular layout
  + grunt also concatenates the angular controller files into one controller
  + grunt concatenates jquery and jqueryUI
-	+ grunt watches the /public folder for changes to HTML, .styl, or JS and runs all of the afformentioned tasks
+ + grunt watches the `/public` folder for changes to `html`, `.styl`, or `.js` and runs all of the afformentioned tasks

 ### Stylus
  +  every stylus file is organized by what it does: brand, layout, component
-	+ In each folder there's an index.styl file. it's importing all of the styl files into it
+ + In each folder there's an `index.styl` file. it's importing all of the styl files into it
-	+ the master styl file is an import of the index.styls
+ + the master styl file is an import of the `index.styl`s
  + at the root of my CSS folder is a vars.styl file. this is where much of my brand information resides
  + nib does all my CSS3 fallbacks
  + if I do a layout in flexbox, it's labeled as such

 ## Getting Started
-	install Node.js
+1 install Node.js
-	install npm (if it didn't come w/ node) install mongo DB
+2 install npm (if it didn't come w/ node)
+3 install mongo DB
-	run `node server.js` from the command line run `grunt` from the command line, while in the root folder
+4 run `node server.js` from the command line
+5 run `grunt` from the command line, while in the root folder

 ## DEVELOPMENT NOTES: